OfficeDev/office-js-docs-pr/docs/reference/manifest/control-menu.md

 When used with the **PrimaryCommandSurface** [extension point](extensionpoint.md), the root menu item displays as a button on the ribbon.
 When the button is selected, the menu displays as a dropdown list.
 Submenus are not supported.

-When used with **ContextMenu** [extension point](extensionpoint.md), a root menu item displays on the context menu.
+When used with the **ContextMenu** [extension point](extensionpoint.md), a root menu item displays on the context menu.
 When the root item is selected, the menu items display as a submenu.
-None of the items can itself be a submenu, because only one level of submenus is supported.
+None of the items can itself be a submenu because only one level of submenus is supported.

 ## Child elements